backlineint/gdwc/README.md

 Inspired by [@generic-components/components](https://www.npmjs.com/package/@generic-components/components) this project aims to create a library of generic web components that are accessible, framework agnostic, possible to style, and easy to use with data provided by [Drupal](https://www.drupal.org).

+A demo of the current components can be found at: [https://gdwc.netlify.app/](https://gdwc.netlify.app/)

 ## Usage

 ### Via NPM